troyxmccall/alfred-spotify-mini-player/_posts/blog/2015-03-10-issue-with-latest-spotify-update.md

     <figcaption>Message: There was a problem updating Spotify</figcaption>
 </figure>

-[Update]: a Spotify developer [informed](http://stackoverflow.com/questions/29039514/applescript-to-tell-spotify-to-play-isnt-working-after-osx-update-to-yosemite/29047174#29047174) that it is fixed in next Spotify version (no availability date yet).
+Update: a Spotify developer [informed](http://stackoverflow.com/questions/29039514/applescript-to-tell-spotify-to-play-isnt-working-after-osx-update-to-yosemite/29047174#29047174) that it is fixed in next Spotify version (no availability date yet).